chef/chef-web-docs/content/errors.md

 #### Reason

-Cannot connect to PostgreSQL on the remote server because rules in `pg_hba` are incorrect.
+Can't connect to PostgreSQL on the remote server because rules in `pg_hba` are incorrect.

 #### Possible causes